 Pinot in the City Wineries

-Mingle with the stars of the Willamette Valley wine industry at Pinot in the City in Washington, D.C. on April 2, 2014.
+Mingle with the stars of the Willamette Valley wine industry at Pinot in the City in Seattle on September 11, 2014.
 A colorful cast of characters will showcase the best that Oregon has to offer at this one-of-a-kind tasting.
 Here's who you'll meet (more profiles coming soon!):

 Co-Founder & President